Master of Science (Bioinformatics)

 Employers in this field include:

-- World leading medical research institutes such as the Walter and Eliza Hall Institute and the Florey Institute
+- Medical research institutes such as the Walter and Eliza Hall Institute and the Florey Institute

-- Research hospitals such as Murdoch Children’s Research Institute and the Peter MacCallum Cancer Centre
+- Research hospitals such as the Murdoch Children’s Research Institute and the Peter MacCallum Cancer Centre

 - Government departments of health and economic development